A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Incorporating a pooled structure into the Network Scale Up Method

 While \citet{Laga_2023} incorporate extensive data to estimate these biases, our approach does not explicitly model transmission bias due to the impracticality of estimating it solely from ARD.
 Instead, our hierarchical Bayesian framework accounts for variability and overdispersion in the data.
 For example, estimating transmission bias directly in our study on trafficking in the Philippines would require detailed knowledge of each respondent's social network, which is often impractical.

-Another critical difference lies in the use of priors. \citet{Laga_2023}'s formulation allows for unrealistic parameter estimates due to the priors used, potentially leading to invalid probabilities.
+Lastly, another critical difference lies in the use of priors. \citet{Laga_2023}'s formulation allows for unrealistic parameter estimates due to the priors used, potentially leading to invalid probabilities.
 Their prevalence parameter for group $k$ is given by $\exp(\rho_k) = \frac{N_k}{N}$.
-As such $\rho_k$ support's should be non-positive given that it is used to represent a proportion, however a Normal distribution is used there.
-In contrast, our model uses a reflected Gamma distribution to model the proportions of hidden populations across municipalities.
-This choice is advantageous for modelling rare events and small population groups, providing the necessary flexibility to capture a wide range of group sizes without imposing unrealistic constraints.
-For instance, the Gamma distribution allows us to realistically model both high-prevalence known groups and rare hidden groups.
+As such $\rho_k$ support should be non-positive given that it represents a proportion, however a Normal distribution is used there.
+In contrast, our model uses a reflected Gamma distribution to model the proportions of hidden populations.

-Lastly, Laga et al.'s model is primarily designed for single geographic areas and would require significant modifications to scale across multiple areas, limiting its applicability in large-scale, multi-regional studies.
-Our partially pooled NSUM model, however, is inherently designed to estimate hidden population sizes across multiple geographical areas.
-By sharing information across regions through a hierarchical structure, our model significantly reduces the required sample size and administrative burden while maintaining robust and reliable estimates.
-This approach allows us to generate estimates of trafficking prevalence across over 100 municipalities in the Philippines without needing separate surveys for each area.